Choosing The Right Size UPS

 The two most important considerations are the amount of power required, and the runtime, or battery life, you wish to have.

-The power requirements are dictated by the number of devices connected to the UPS, and the power each requires.
-Almost any UPS can handle a standard PC and monitor.
-For multiple PCs, or a phone system, you may need a larger unit.
-Every device will have a power requirement indicated on its nameplate.
+The power requirements depend on the number of devices connected to the UPS, and the power each requires.
+Even a small (450W) UPS can handle a standard PC and monitor, at least to immediately but safely shut it down.
+For multiple PCs, you may need a larger unit, 1000W or more, but note most UPSs will only shut down one device by default.
+Every device has a power requirement indicated on its power supply or case.
 This number is usually far higher than what the device typically draws, but if you add the wattage requirements of all your devices, that will give you some idea of a minimum UPS size.

 If your home or office regularly has power fluctuations or outages, select a UPS that outlasts the majority of them.
 Your desired runtime may be anywhere from minutes to hours.
 For example, if your building has a generator which takes a few minutes to turn on, you only need a small UPS.
-For long outages, of course, the PCs and UPSs should be shut down to avoid discharging the battery unnecessarily, although huge UPSs are available that can last days at a time.
+For long outages, of course, the PCs and UPSs should be shut down to avoid discharging the battery unnecessarily, although huge UPSs are available that can last many hours, if business needs warrant.

 Send this article to a friend!